luanthien211/diamond-price-prediction/README.md

 End-to-end analytics project in Python that cleans a 55,000-row diamond dataset, tests pricing hypotheses, and builds machine learning models to predict diamond value for a fictional retailer, **Aurora Gems**.
 The work covers the full pipeline a data analyst owns in practice: data quality remediation, exploratory analysis, statistical inference, regression diagnostics, and predictive modelling, each step tied back to a business decision.

-> Academic project completed for the Master of Business Analytics at Macquarie University.
+> Academic project completed for BUSA8000 - Techniques in Business Analytics, Master of Business Analytics at Macquarie University.
 The client, *Aurora Gems*, and the business scenario are fictional; the analysis and code are my own.

 ---